webboty/Dexter-Wiki/Differential-Joint.md

+Note: The HDI version of the differential is a significant improvement over the HD version shown here.

 The HD version of the Differential [Joint](Joints) can be used on prior Dexter versions, and offers several advantages.
 The largest advantage is that the encoder disks fully encircle the joint, fused to the parts, and so are far more mechanically stable.

 ![Assembled HD Differential joint](https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/HDdiffAssembled.png)